Skip to main content

 2. Vault calculates each participant's outcome.

-3. CPI to the Forge → receives the 35% FALSE forfeit (or, on TRUE, the yield to split).
+3. CPI to the Forge → receives the fee to split (TRUE) or the forfeited-yield capture (FALSE).

 5. On TRUE: CPI to Seam records the creator's 7% claimable royalty.